 Iron deficiency is the most common nutritional deficiency worldwide and can occur in anyone.
 People at high risk include pregnant women, people with poor diets, those who donate blood frequently, and individuals with certain medical conditions.

-En parallèle : The health benefits of omega-3
+En parallèle : What are the health benefits of regular stretching?

 To diagnose iron deficiency anemia, your healthcare provider will typically conduct a physical exam and ask about your symptoms.
 They may also order blood tests to check your hemoglobin and hematocrit levels, and other tests to determine the cause of your anemia, if necessary.